lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

 .. code-block:: text

     usage: instrument_simulator [-h] [--overwrite] [--roll_angle ROLL_ANGLE]
-                                [--bkgnd_file BKGND_FILE] [--subpixel_res]
+                                [--bkgnd_file BKGND_FILE] [--subpixel_res] [--no_dither]
-                                [--no_dither] [--dither_params DITHER_PARAMS]
+                                [--dither_params DITHER_PARAMS]
                                 [--aimpt_shift AIMPT_SHIFT]
-                                [--random_seed RANDOM_SEED]
+                                [--input_pt_sources INPUT_PT_SOURCES]
+                                [--no_diffuse_unresolved]
+                                [--drop_brightest DROP_BRIGHTEST]
-                                [--ptsrc_bkgnd | --no_ptsrc_bkgnd]
+                                [--random_seed RANDOM_SEED] [--ptsrc_bkgnd |
-                                [--instr_bkgnd | --no_instr_bkgnd]
+                                --no_ptsrc_bkgnd] [--instr_bkgnd | --no_instr_bkgnd]
                                 [--foreground | --no_foreground]
+                                [--instr_bkgnd_scale INSTR_BKGND_SCALE]
-                                simput_file out_file exp_time instrument
+                                simput_file out_file exp_time instrument sky_center
-                                sky_center

     Run the instrument simulator and produce a simulated event file.

     positional arguments:
       simput_file           The SIMPUT file to be used as input, or "None" if you only want to simulate backgrounds.
-      out_file              The name of the event file to be written. exp_time              The exposure time to use, in seconds. instrument            The name of the instrument to use, or alternatively the name of a JSON file which contains an instrument specification.
-      sky_center            The center RA, Dec coordinates of the observation, in degrees, comma-separated
+      out_file              The name of the event file to be written. exp_time              The exposure time to use, in seconds. instrument            The name of the instrument to use, or alternatively the name of a JSON file which contains an instrument specification. sky_center            The center RA, Dec coordinates of the observation, in degrees, comma-separated

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --overwrite           Overwrite an existing file with the same name.
       --roll_angle ROLL_ANGLE
                             The roll angle in degrees.
 Default: 0.0 --bkgnd_file BKGND_FILE
                             Use background stored in a file instead of generating one.
       --subpixel_res        Don't uniformly distribute event positions within pixels.
       --no_dither           Turn dithering off entirely.
       --dither_params DITHER_PARAMS
                             The parameters controlling the size and period of dither.
 Four floats joined by commas, in the form of x_amp,y_amp,x_period,y_period.
-The first two numbers
-                            are in arcseconds and the second are in seconds.
+The first two numbers are in arcseconds and the second are in seconds.
+Default:
-                            Default: 8.0,8.0,1000.0,707.0
+                            8.0,8.0,1000.0,707.0
       --aimpt_shift AIMPT_SHIFT
                             The shift of the aimpoint on the detector in both directions from the nominal aimpoint in arcseconds.
-                            Default: [0.0, 0.0]
+Default: [0.0, 0.0] --input_pt_sources INPUT_PT_SOURCES
+                            Use a previously written table of point sources as input for the background instead of generating them.
+      --no_diffuse_unresolved
+                            If set, the diffuse component across the entire field of view to represent the unresolved flux from sources at very small fluxes will be turned off.
+      --drop_brightest DROP_BRIGHTEST
+                            This many brightest sources will be dropped from the point sources.
       --random_seed RANDOM_SEED
                             A constant integer random seed to produce a consistent set of random numbers.
       --ptsrc_bkgnd         Turn the point-source background on.
       --no_ptsrc_bkgnd      Turn the point-source background off.
       --instr_bkgnd         Turn the instrumental background on.
       --no_instr_bkgnd      Turn the instrumental background off.
       --foreground          Turn the galactic foreground on.
       --no_foreground       Turn the galactic foreground off.
+      --instr_bkgnd_scale INSTR_BKGND_SCALE
+                            A scaling factor for the instrumental background.
+Default: 1.0.

 Examples
 ++++++++